Go to content

 Step 2

-Close the lid of the Kokko, leaving a small opening in the bottom hatch, and open the top chimney a little.
-A stable temperature of around 100°C is obtained.
+Close the Kokko lid, leaving a small opening in the bottom vent and slightly opening the chimney at the top.
+This will achieve a stable temperature of around 100 °C.

 Kamado kokko smoking red oxide